 The dentist as well takes an impression of your tooth receiving the veneer for the dental laboratory.
 The artificial restorations are fabricated in the dental laboratory, and a temporary surface is placed on your tooth as protection between appointments.

-Veneer placement occurs during your second appointment with creative dentistry of Atlanta.
+Veneer placement occurs during your second appointment with Creative Dentistry & Medspa.
 The dental laboratory would have returned your customized orders, and your dentist removes the temporary veneers before the final placement.
 You undergo a thorough cleaning to ensure all bacteria from your teeth are eliminated before an etching solution is applied to roughen the tooth surface.
 Finally, an adhesive is applied to the surface on which the new placements are attached.
 The dentist performs a final assessment of your teeth to remove any excess glue that shows up.